Hemel Hempstead: Early history

 The first recorded mention of the town is the grant of land at Hamaele by Offa, King of Essex, to the Saxon Bishop of London in 705 AD.
 Hemel Hempstead on its present site is mentioned in the Domesday Book of 1086 as a vill, Hamelhamstede, with about 100 inhabitants.
 The parish church of St Mary's was built in 1140, and is recognised as one of the finest Norman parish churches in the county.
-The church features an unusual 200 ft spire, added in the 12th century, one of Europe's tallest.
+The church features an unusual 200 ft spire, one of Europe's tallest, which was added in the 14th century.

 After the Norman Conquest, Robert, Count of Mortain, the elder half-brother of William the Conqueror, was granted lands associated with Berkhamsted Castle which included Hemel Hempstead.
 The estates passed through several hands over the next few centuries including Thomas Becket in 1162.
-Hemel Hempstead was in the Domesday Book’s hundred of Danais (Daneys, i.e. Danish), which by 1200 had been combined with the hundred of Tring to form the hundred of Dacorum.
+Hemel Hempstead was in the Domesday Book's hundred of Danais (Daneys, i.e. Danish), which by 1200 had been combined with the hundred of Tring to form the hundred of Dacorum.
 This maintained its court into the 19th century.
 In 1290, King John's grandson, the Earl of Cornwall, gave the manor to the religious order of the Bonhommes when he endowed the monastery at Ashridge.

-The town remained part of the monastery's estates until the Reformation, and break-up of Ashridge in 1539.
+The town remained part of the monastery's estates until the Reformation and break-up of Ashridge in 1539.
 In the same year, the town was granted a royal charter by Henry VIII to become a bailiwick with the right to hold a Thursday market and a fair on Corpus Christi Day.
 The first bailiff of Hemel Hempstead was William Stephyns (29 December 1539).
 Henry VIII and Anne Boleyn are reputed to have stayed in the town at this time.

-In 1953, a collection of unusually fine medieval wall paintings dating from between 1470 and 1500 were discovered in a cottage in Piccotts End, a village on the outskirts of Hemel Hempstead.
+In 1953, a collection of unusually fine medieval wall paintings dating from between 1470 and 1500 were discovered in a cottage in Piccotts End, a village on the outskirts of the town.
 This same building had been converted into the first cottage hospital providing free medical services by Sir Astley Cooper in 1827.

 In 1581, a group of local people acquired lands – now referred to as Boxmoor – from the Earl of Leicester to prevent their enclosure.
 These were transferred to trustees in 1594.
 These have been used for public grazing and they are administered by the Box Moor Trust.

-Remains of Roman villa farming settlements have been found at Boxmoor and Gadebridge which span the entire period of Roman Britain.
+Remains of Roman villa farming settlements have been found at Boxmoor and Gadebridge, which span the entire period of Roman Britain.
 A well-preserved Roman burial mound is located in Adeyfield.
 A major Romano-Celtic temple complex was unearthed at Wood Lane End in Maylands in 1966.